Usca Ria LLC Decreases Position in Chubb Limited (NYSE:CB)

 Several other hedge funds also recently modified their holdings of CB.
 Lenox Wealth Advisors LLC increased its holdings in Chubb by 296.3% during the second quarter.
 Lenox Wealth Advisors LLC now owns 214 shares of the financial services provider’s stock valued at $27,000 after buying an additional 160 shares during the last quarter.
 Keebeck Wealth Management LLC purchased a new stake in shares of Chubb in the second quarter worth $33,000.
 FinTrust Capital Advisors LLC increased its stake in shares of Chubb by 95.3% in the second quarter.
 FinTrust Capital Advisors LLC now owns 332 shares of the financial services provider’s stock worth $42,000 after purchasing an additional 162 shares in the last quarter.
 Blue Square Asset Management LLC purchased a new stake in shares of Chubb in the second quarter worth $51,000.
 Finally, Hoover Financial Advisors Inc. purchased a new stake in shares of Chubb in the second quarter worth $53,000.
 Institutional investors own 87.10% of the company’s stock.

 A number of brokerages have recently issued reports on CB.
-JPMorgan Chase & Co. raised shares of Chubb from a “neutral” rating to an “overweight” rating and set a $152.00 price objective for the company in a research note on Monday, October 12th.
+Deutsche Bank Aktiengesellschaft reduced their price objective on shares of Chubb from $138.00 to $135.00 and set a “hold” rating for the company in a research note on Tuesday, July 7th.
 William Blair raised shares of Chubb from an “underperform” rating to a “market perform” rating in a research note on Monday, July 20th.
-Evercore ISI raised shares of Chubb from an “in-line” rating to an “outperform” rating and set a $157.00 target price for the company in a research note on Thursday, July 16th.
-Wells Fargo & Company reaffirmed a “buy” rating and set a $150.00 target price (up from $142.00) on shares of Chubb in a research note on Monday, July 6th.
+Evercore ISI raised shares of Chubb from an “in-line” rating to an “outperform” rating and set a $157.00 price objective for the company in a research note on Thursday, July 16th.
+JPMorgan Chase & Co. raised shares of Chubb from a “neutral” rating to an “overweight” rating and set a $152.00 target price for the company in a research note on Monday, October 12th.
 Finally, Piper Sandler raised their target price on shares of Chubb from $145.00 to $150.00 and gave the company an “overweight” rating in a research note on Thursday.
 Two equities research analysts have rated the stock with a sell rating, seven have issued a hold rating and nine have issued a buy rating to the company’s stock.
 The stock has a consensus rating of “Hold” and an average price target of $144.75.

 Chubb (NYSE:CB) last released its quarterly earnings data on Tuesday, October 27th.
 The financial services provider reported $2.00 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $2.16 by ($0.16).
 Chubb had a net margin of 6.10% and a return on equity of 5.98%.
 During the same quarter in the prior year, the business posted $2.70 EPS.
 Research analysts forecast that Chubb Limited will post 7.11 earnings per share for the current fiscal year.